jimwins/titi/docs/configuration.rst

 Setting: ``limit_clause_style``

 You can specify the limit clause style in the configuration.
 This is to facilitate a MS SQL style limit clause that uses the ``TOP`` syntax.

 Acceptable values are ``ORM::LIMIT_STYLE_TOP_N`` and ``ORM::LIMIT_STYLE_LIMIT``.

 .. note::

-    If the PDO driver you are using is one of sqlsrv, dblib or mssql then Idiorm will automatically select the ``ORM::LIMIT_STYLE_TOP_N`` for you unless you override the setting.
+    If the PDO driver you are using is one of sqlsrv, dblib or mssql then Titi will automatically select the ``ORM::LIMIT_STYLE_TOP_N`` for you unless you override the setting.